 Program/Initiative Purpose Partners

 16-/17-Year-Old Program A voluntary program for youth who require support and services when they are unable to safely reside in their family home.
 It supports the youth and their family to work toward reunification, while supporting youth to continue their education and/or training.
+Youth turning 18 years of age who are living independently, enrolled in an education, vocational or an approved treatment program may continue to receive support until the end of June when the school year is completed.
 Ministry of Social Services

 Addressing Barriers Leading to Education/Employment (ABLE) Program Supports students ages 16 to 22 who face barriers to employment with job search and connections to employment.
 Ministry of Immigration and Career Training

 Apprenticeship Students in grades 11 and 12 who successfully complete a trade-related credit may apply for up to 100 trade time hours towards apprenticeship through the Saskatchewan Apprenticeship and Trade Certification Commission (SATCC).
-In grades 10 to 12, students can earn up to 300 hours by participating in the Saskatchewan Youth Apprenticeship Program offered by the SATCC and supported by the ministry.
-Ministry of Education, Saskatchewan Apprenticeship and Trade Certification Commission
+In grades 9 to12, students can earn up to 300 hours by participating in the Saskatchewan Youth Apprenticeship (SYA) Program offered by the SATCC and supported by the ministries.
+The SYA is a high school program designed to help students in grades 9 – 12 discover the rewards of working in the skilled trades through hands-on experience.
+The program provides students with a head start on skilled trades career planning and a better understanding of the steps to journeyperson certification and provides a strong foundation for succeeding in an apprenticeship program post-graduation.
+SYA scholarships are awarded to selected, eligible high school graduates who have completed SYA and are pursuing a career in the skilled trades.
+Ministries of Education and Immigration and Career Training, Saskatchewan Apprenticeship and Trade Certification Commission

 Big Brother/Big Sister Matching mentorship program for children and youth to make a positive difference in their lives by developing and implementing a broad range of programs.
 Serving as role models, mentors teach by example the importance of giving and giving back, of staying in school and of having respect for family, peers, and community.
 Ministry of Social Services, Big Brother/ Big Sisters

 Building Bridges to Employment Supports individuals by reducing and eliminating barriers to employment by offering life skills training, employability skills classes, work assessments and supervised volunteer work placements.
 It is designed to help individuals build a solid foundation of life and employment skills in order to successfully transition to employment.
 Individuals are equipped with resources and learning tools to assist them in making informed choices in relation to employment opportunities, training and education.
-Justice ministries, Street Worker’s Advocacy Project
+Ministry of Justice and Attorney General, Street Worker’s Advocacy Project

 Canada Digital Adoption Program A unique work experience program that provides skills training in digital consulting from a recognized postsecondary institution as well as leading industry sector partners.
 It is for young adults ages 18 to 30, from underrepresented groups who have graduated from high school, are currently enrolled in post-secondary or are recent post-secondary graduates.
 Participants are trained and mentored as E-commerce Advisors to provide technical and consulting services to eligible businesses.
 Ministry of Immigration and Career Training